Compensation Analytics Tools

 See how your pay grades compare to your peers, and find out what adjusting means to your bottom line pay budget.

 See how your jobs stack up against all others in the same job family or job track.
 Assess how job ranges are defined across levels, and review range spreads and level differentials.
 An invaluable tool that puts your data in context of not only a selected job, but also an entire career track.

-Current participants who purchase the HRA-NCA Compensation Survey Report receive FREE access to all tools.
+Current participants who purchase the NCA Compensation Survey Report receive FREE access to all tools.

 The NCA 2019 Compensation Survey Data